Conveyancing

 Stage #2: Exchange of Contracts

-Once the contract of sale is ready.
-Both the buyer and seller will sign it.
-The real estate agent then facilitates the exchange of contracts.
+Here you seal the deal.
+Once the contract of sale is ready, both the buyer and seller will sign it.
+The real estate agent facilitates the exchange, and the buyer pays a deposit.
+During this stage:

 Stage #3: Post-Contract

-• Paying the applicable transfer (stamp) duty on behalf of the buyer.
+• Paying stamp duty on behalf of the buyer

 Stage #4: Settlement

-• Confirm both parties are satisfied to move forward.
+• Confirming both parties are ready to proceed

 Stage #5: Post-Settlement